johnywith1n/express-angular-coffeescript-skeleton/README.md

 express-angular-coffeescript-skeleton
 =============================

-My skeleton project for for node.js project using express, AngularJS, and coffeescript.
+My skeleton project for node.js projects using express, AngularJS, and coffeescript.